getnamo/SocketIOClient-Unreal/README.md

 ![IMG](http://i.imgur.com/rjm2pKw.png)

-Call bind for each event you wish the client to subscribe, e.g. 'chat message'
+Call *Bind Event* for each event you wish the client to subscribe, e.g. 'chat message'

 If you expect to receive events, select your component and in the Details pane press the + to add an 'On' event to your event graph